ashutoshverma-dev/tech-ashu/README.md

 # tech-ashu
-## this is a documention of learining javascript
+## this is a documaintation of learining javascript
 ### Topic 1: working with window.object
 ### how to show alert